 Notable Picks from 2002 NBA Draft (updated after 2017-18 season)

 |Draft Pick||Team||Player||Pos.||Games||Points||Rebounds||Assists||PPG||RPG||APG||Win Shares|

-Clearly, there were several hits (e.g Ming, Stoudemire, and Boozer) and misses (e.g. Williams, Tskitishvili, and Wagner) from the 2002 Draft.
+The least accomplished players from the top of the 2002 NBA Draft (i.e. potential Top 10 Busts) include Jay Williams, Dajuan Wagner, and Tskitishvili.
 Williams (motorcycle accident) and Wagner (knee injuries and ulcerative colitis) had their careers cut short so their lack of production can be explained.
 In contrast, Tskitishvili had no such excuse.
-Instead, he deserves being named as the #8 NBA Draft Bust.
+Instead, he deserves being recognized as the #8 NBA Draft Bust.